 If you’re looking to make a batch of sweet buns that can be consumed with some butter and a warm cup of tea, your quest has come to an end.
 This recipe is not only really simple to make, but it is also made using an artificial sweetener, making it healthy for people suffering from diabetes, or simply for people who are trying to keep their sugar levels in check.

-Herb Garlic BreadDefinitely one of the most popular kinds of bread there is.
-This delicious recipe infused a plethora of flavours into something as simple as a bread loaf.
-Loaded with garlic and mixed herbs like parsley, oregano, thyme etc. this bread is best served sliced and toasted with a dollop of butter on top.
+This is definitely one of the most popular kinds of bread.
+This delicious recipe infused with a plethora of flavours into something as simple as a bread loaf.
+Loaded with garlic and mixed herbs like parsley, oregano, thyme etc. impressess everyone alike.
+This bread is best served sliced and toasted with a dollop of butter on top.

 If you don’t like the bland flavour of bread and are looking for something interesting this masala bread recipe is just for you.
 The dough is stuffed with onions.
 Turmeric, garlic, chilli powder among other ingredients that result in a bunch of lip-smacking flavours.
 This can be consumed with an Indian gravy dish to the side or standalone as a snack to go with your tea or coffee.